 - Be advocates for multi-professional team training using simulation and be able to refer to its evidence base for patient safety

-- Applying educational theory to enhance teaching and learning using simulation
+- Apply educational theory to enhance teaching and learning using simulation

-- Learning from current research in healthcare and other industries to improve quality and efficacy in learning and system integration
+- Learn from current research in healthcare and other industries to improve quality and efficacy in learning and system integration

-Over a 3 -6 month period following each Trainer course participants can opt to develop their skills and apply for the award of a Simulation Trainer Certificate.
+Over a 3 -12 month period following each Trainer-the-Trainer course participants can opt to develop their skills and apply for the award of a Simulation Trainer Certificate.
 To achieve this they need to show evidence of professional development in their use of clinical simulation following their initial training.
 Example of what such a portfolio will include are:

 - Examples of educational design (e.g. clinical scenarios; course programs)